guikarai/PERA/data-collection-linux.md

 * Linux on IBM Z Data at rest environment
 * Linux on IBM Z Data in motion environment

+# SAR and Systems data

-# 1. Linux sar and processes performance data for 1-2 days
+## Linux sar and processes performance data for 1-2 days
-Enable APPLDATA Stream from Linux to VM.
+Sar data allow us to analyse your each Linux Guest and KVM Guest/Host crypto performance and their configuration to potentially detect bottleneck and propose optimization recommendations.
+Please Enable APPLDATA Stream from Linux to VM.
 Collect the sar data:
 ```
 sar -o OutFilename XXX YYY >/dev/null 2>&1 &
 ```
 Note that **XXX** = collect interval in seconds and **YYY** = interval number

+# Configuration/Display data

-# 2. CPACF Enablement verification
+## 1. CPACF Enablement verification
 A Linux on IBM Z user can easily check whether the Crypto Enablement feature is installed and which algorithms are supported in hardware.
 Hardware-acceleration for DES, TDES, AES, and GHASH requires CPACF.
 Read the features line from /proc/cpuinfo to discover whether the CPACF feature is enabled on your hardware.

 **$ cat /proc/cpuinfo**